vshymanskyy/TinyGSM/README.md

 #### If you have any issues:

-  1. Read the whole README (you're looking at it!)
+  1. Read the whole README (you're looking at it!), particularly the troubleshooting section below.
   2. Some boards require [**special configuration**](https://github.com/vshymanskyy/TinyGSM/wiki/Board-configuration).
   3. Try running the Diagnostics sketch
   4. Check for [**highlighted topics here**](https://github.com/vshymanskyy/TinyGSM/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3A%22for+reference%22+)